 V is for Views

 Everything is more beautiful on this island.
 Seeing a sunrise or a sunset on South Bass Island is something else.
 With how beautiful it is, with all of the colors and it reflecting off of the water is a sight to behold.
 The horizon is nothing you can see on the mainland.
-Our favorite place to view a sunrise is from a balcony of a Put-in-Bay Condo, and as for seeing the sunset, we recommend the South Bass Island State Park.
+Our favorite place to view a sunrise is from a balcony of a Put-in-Bay Villa, and as for seeing the sunset, we recommend the South Bass Island State Park.

 W is for the Whiskey Light

 As you may know, Put-in-Bay is a three-season travel destination.
 The businesses close up during the winter, and it becomes a quiet town of 150 full-time residents.
 So you can imagine how vital the tourism season is for this island.
 For decades Put-in-Bay has commemorated the start of tourism season with an occasion at the Round House Bar downtown with the lighting of the Whiskey Light.
 It is one of the favorite events of island residents and long-time visitors.
 The Round House turns on their neon whiskey sign, and it is time to party.

 This may be a stretch, but don’t be so hard on us.
 This entire list is here to show you want you can experience on this three square mile island.
 Sorry, we do not have any X’s to talk!
 Just visit Put-in-Bay!
 Be sure to check out our Xtra special Put-in-Bay Hotels There are actually full-time residents that live on South Bass Island.
 During a summer weekend, their hometown is as dense as a big city, but in the winter, the community is made of about 150 people.
 If you are curious about what it is like to read our blog about life for island residents.
 In the winter months, many people enjoy the popular Put-in-Bay Ice Fishing.